Quplet/Qu-Enchantments/readme.md

 ## Content

-This mod currently has 6 new enchantments as of 0.6.0-1.18.2.
+This mod currently has 7 new enchantments as of 0.7.0-1.19-pre1.

 - Normal Enchantments
-  - Freezing Aspect Enchantment (I-II) - Slows enemy on hit.
+  - Freezing Aspect Enchantment (I-II) (Sword) - Slows enemy on hit.
-  - Leeching Aspect Enchantment (I-II) - Heals a small amount on hit.
+  - Leeching Aspect Enchantment (I-II) (Sword) - Heals a small amount on hit.
-  - Molten Walker Enchantment (I-II) (Work in Progress) - Harden's lava for a short time as you walk.
+  - Molten Walker Enchantment (I-II) (Boots) (Textures are a work in Progress) - Harden's lava for a short time as you walk.
+  - Bashing Enchantment (Shield) - When hit while guarding, knocks your attacker back a small amount.

 - Corrupted Enchantments
-  - Shaped Glass Enchantment (I-V) - Increased damage, but increases damage to item.
+  - Shaped Glass Enchantment (I-V) (Sword/Axe) - Increased damage, but increases damage to item.
 Corrupts all damage enchantments.
-  - Nightblood Enchantment (I-II) - Will oneshot any non-boss enemy (and Wither Skeletons), but will drain your xp, hunger, then health while held.
+  - Nightblood Enchantment (I-II) (Sword) - Will oneshot any non-boss enemy (and Wither Skeletons), but will drain your xp, hunger, then health while held.
 Corrupts all aspect enchantments.
-  - Skywalker Enchantment (I-II) - While crouching, will condense cloud blocks underneath you for you to walk on.
+  - Skywalker Enchantment (I-II) (Boots) - While crouching, will condense cloud blocks underneath you for you to walk on.

 Corrupted Enchantments are a new type of enchantments that offer a powerful ability with a drawback.
 They will consume other enchantments of the same type.
 Might want to pick your battles wisely with these...